wohshon/google-cloud-terraform/README.md

 ## Sample terraform scripts for GCP

-Creates a project with a user, service account and VPC some subnets
+Creates a project and the following resources for testing
+- a user
+- service account
+- VPC and 3 subnets

 Assumes project creation goes under a folder.